 The flywheel represents your company as a whole, but you’ll still have funnel-shaped charts and graphs representing the effectiveness of different processes within your company.

-To put it simply, an online marketing funnel is a strategic way of tracking how your marketing guides the potential customers through the buying process.
-Some businesses have incredibly simple marketing funnels: someone clicks on their ad and makes a purchase—end of story.
+To put it simply, an online marketing funnel is a strategic way of tracking how your marketing guides potential customers through the buying process.
+Some businesses have straightforward marketing funnels: someone clicks on their ad and makes a purchase—end of the story.

 Also, you can say that Inbound Marketing Funnel is the “ideal” process you intend your customers to experience as they go from Prospect to Lead to Customer to Repeat Buyer.